Matt Olson Player Props: Braves vs. Pirates

 Matt Olson At The Plate

-- Olson leads Atlanta in total hits (109) this season while batting .264 with 61 extra-base hits.
+- Olson has 111 hits, which leads Atlanta hitters this season, while batting .266 with 61 extra-base hits.

-- Among qualified batters in MLB, his batting average ranks 57th, his on-base percentage ranks 19th, and he is second in the league in slugging.

-- Olson enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .294 with three homers.

-- Olson has reached base via a hit in 73 games this year (of 109 played), and had multiple hits in 29 of those games.
+- He ranks 54th in batting average, 18th in on base percentage, and second in slugging among qualified hitters in MLB action.

+- Olson will look to extend his five-game hitting streak.
+He's batting .368 with three homers during his last games.

-- In 30.3% of his games this season, he has gone deep, and 8% of his trips to the dish.
+- He has homered in 30.0% of his games this season, and 7.9% of his chances at the plate.

-- Olson has driven home a run in 52 games this season (47.7%), including more than one RBI in 22.9% of his games and producing three or more of his team's runs on 13 occasions..
+- Olson has picked up an RBI in 48.2% of his games this year, with more than one RBI in 23.6% of his games.
+He has also driven in three or more runs in 13 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.